constructor21/peal_web_v2/README.md

 If you get underscore this.props. name of export default is not a funciton you likely didn't pass in mapDispatchToProps as second argument

+Notes:

 Images
 -Unsplash
 -Noun Project

 testuser password: qqqqqqq
 q x7

+firebase: auth: if uid is there it means you're logged in if isEmpty: true means not logged in

 TODO:
 Check if you keep adding campaigns will the footer dynamically get pushed down the page